 Women with disabilities are encouraged to participate in all aspects of Scarborough Women’s Centre.
 The Centre also provides an innovative outreach program for women with disabilities called Expanding the Reach.
-The aim of the program is to support women with disabilities to make positive changes in their lives and in their communities at large.
-Expanding the Reach program brochure
+The aim of the program is to support women with disabilities to make positive changes in their lives and communities.
+Currently, we are coordinating a three year project funded by Status of Women Canada to improve the economic security of women with disabilities living in Scarborough.

-To participate in the program, participants must self-identify as having a disability.
+Please note that we are currently NOT offering workshops through this project.
+Women with disabilities will be invited to participate in project activities such as focus groups.
+To participate, one must self-identify as having a disability.
 The term disability covers a broad range and degree of conditions that may have been present from birth, caused by an accident, or developed over time.
 Examples of disabilities may include:

 - Visible and non-visible disabilities (e.g. physical, learning, speech, mental health, and environmental sensitivities)